Bias Fitting to Mitigate Length Bias of Reward Model in RLHF: Experiments

 \paragraph{Training Process of Fitting Model}

 In Figure \ref{fig:relation} we show the fitted curve of $model_{f}$ at different steps in training stage 2 (stage of length bias fitting).
 The blue scatter points represent the actual output of the reward model before debiasing, while the black curves illustrate the relation fitted by the fitting model.
-Here we show the process of the fitting model capturing the bias relation and the final fitted result.
-Since the reward model focuses on relative score rather than absolute score, we apply an overall shift to the scatter plots.
-As shown in the figure, the initially fitted curve (step 0) exhibits no clear pattern at the beginning because it is randomly initialized.
-As training progresses, the curve gradually aligns with the trend of the scatter points and eventually matches their pattern closely.
-Furthermore, the final fitted relation (step 500) reveals three distinct phases:
+Here we show the process of the fitting model capturing the bias relation and the fitted result.
+As shown in the figure, the initially fitted curve (step 0) exhibits no clear pattern at the beginning because it is randomly initialized, and with training progresses, the curve gradually aligns with the trend of the scatter points.

-\begin{itemize} \item Short Responses ($length<100$ tokens): The reward-length relation exhibits strong linearity, suggesting that the reward model’s bias scales predictably with length in this range.
-The strong linearity at shorter outputs also reflects to some extent the partial validity of the linearity assumption. \item Medium-Length Responses ($100\leq length \leq200$ tokens): The reward growth rate decelerates significantly, even exhibit some fluctuations, but have an overall upward trend. \item Long Responses ($length>200$ tokens): The relation becomes statistically indistinguishable from noise, implying that extreme length neither systematically increases nor decreases rewards. \end{itemize}
+Furthermore, the last subfigure (step 200) reveals two distinct phases: For responses shorter than 100 tokens, the reward-length relation exhibits a strong linear trend, indicating that the bias grows almost proportionally with length.
+When beyond 100 tokens, the relation becomes noticeably flatter and in some cases even shows a slight downward tendency, suggesting that the effect of length on reward diminishes or reverses for longer outputs.